+Another hike in Northern Norway is this one.
 Svolvaergeita And Svolvaer Fløya are both above Svolvaer and provide spectacular views of the town below.
-And you can do both hikes in a day – we’d recommend climbing Svolvaergeita first, as it only takes about 45 minutes to reach it from the parking lot near the cemetery.
+And you can do both hikes in a day – we’d recommend climbing Svolvaergeita first, as it only takes approximately 45 minutes to reach it from the parking lot near the cemetery.

-The end of the trail rewards you with enchanting views of Øyfjord, Mefjord and even the Senja’s tallest mountain Breidtinden, which lies on the southern side.
+The end of this beautiful hike rewards you with enchanting views of Øyfjord, Mefjord and even the Senja’s tallest mountain Breidtinden, which lies on the southern side.

-Ryten is one of the most popular hikes in Lofoten Islands – it’s not very difficult and the end of the trail rewards you with spectacular views of the Kvalvika Beach.
+Ryten is one of the most popular and best hikes in Norway and the Lofoten Islands – it’s not very difficult and the end of the trail rewards you with spectacular views of the Kvalvika Beach.
 The trail is not very steep or strenuous, so it’s a hike suitable even for people with little hiking experience.

 The best thing about this trail is that the views along the way don’t stay the same for too long.
 The trail begins in a field of wildflowers, switching to rocky mountain landscape and then sweeping lake views.